Signals Are Not States: Neuro-Symbolic Safeguards for Culturally Aware Classroom AI: Extended Use Cases

 \subsection{Multilingual Classroom Query Answering}

-Consider a bilingual classroom in which the query is posed in English but relevant discourse is partly in Spanish and partly in English.
-A teacher might ask: \emph{Who requested help after the fraction example?} An \nsar-style pipeline can extract symbolic facts from ASR transcripts, align them with visual entities and time spans, and compute the answer through executable code.
-This use case links the multilingual reasoning strengths of neuro-symbolic fact extraction with the classroom setting's need for grounded event linkage.
+Consider a bilingual classroom in which a teacher asks in English, but relevant student discourse is partly in Spanish and partly in English.
+A query such as \emph{Who requested help after the fraction example?} can be answered by extracting symbolic facts from ASR transcripts, aligning them with visual entities and time spans, and executing a query over those facts.
+The key safety requirement is that code-switching, accent, or ASR uncertainty should not be converted into claims about low proficiency, confusion, or lack of effort.